redinkinc/DynamoPlus/README.md

 ## Problems on adding DynamoPlus to Dynamo Library

-If you encounter problems adding DynamoPlus to your Library (ProtoCore.HaltException), please visit https://github.com/DynamoDS/Dynamo/issues/6220.
+If you encounter problems adding DynamoPlus to your Library (ProtoCore.BuiltHaltException), please visit https://github.com/DynamoDS/Dynamo/issues/6220.